akash72/course-dbt/greenery/Project1/Project_Answers.md

-# Week 1 Project Part 4 Ansers
+# Week 1 Project Part 4 Answers

 **Question 1 :**
 How many users do we have?